-Understanding Home Insurance Coverage
+Understanding Homeowners Insurance Coverage

 Home insurance policies are designed to provide financial protection against certain types of damage or loss to your home and belongings.
 However, the specifics can vary widely between policies and insurers.
 Typically, home insurance covers damages caused by unforeseen events like fires, storms, and theft.
 It’s crucial to distinguish between home insurance and home warranties, as the latter are service contracts that cover repairs and replacements of home systems and appliances due to wear and tear.
+The Federal Trade Commission explains that service contracts are optional agreements that provide repair or maintenance coverage for a specific period, making home warranties and service contracts different from standard homeowners insurance.

 Determining Coverage for AC Repairs